Antolin1/metamodel-reuse-study/README.md

 conda activate metamodel-reuse-study
 ```

 For the Java environment, the project has been developed using Eclipse 2024-12, which requires Java 21.
 It is recommended to use the appropriate [Eclipse installer](https://www.eclipse.org/downloads/packages/release/2024-12/r), and install either the *Eclipse IDE for Java and DSL Developers* or the *Eclipse Modeling Tools* versions.
+Any dependencies of the executed code are managed through a target platform.
+Instructions on how to use it are provided below.

 ## Download and process data